-A violation of the OSHA 1910.119 standard is considered serious in nature, and therefore can result in a fine ranging from $13,260 to $132,598 each.
+A violation of the OSHA 1910.119 standard is considered serious in nature, and therefore can result in a fine ranging from $13,494 to $134,937 each.

-A violation of the EPA section 112(r) of the 1990 Clean Air Act standard can result in a penalty as much as $37,500 per each violation, per day.
+A violation of the EPA section 112(r) of the 1990 Clean Air Act standard can result in a penalty as much as $37,500 per violation, per day.

-Our lead auditor brings this knowledge and experience as an OSHA PSM compliance specialist who has conducted over 200 Chemical and Refinery National Emphasis Compliance Audits and inspections.
+Our lead auditor brings this knowledge and experience as an OSHA PSM compliance specialist who has conducted over 200 chemical and refinery national emphasis compliance audits and inspections.
 Our unique background allows us to conduct compliance evaluations and provide solutions resulting in continuous improvement within process safety with an emphasis on program implementation.
-Understanding and addressing gaps in your process safety programs lead to safer facilities, high morale, and the retention of highly skilled and trained personnel.
+Understanding and addressing gaps in your process safety programs lead to safer facilities, higher morale, and the retention of highly skilled and trained personnel.

 Compliance audits ensure all policies and protocols for each process developed under the standard are being followed and maintained if any changes occur.
-One thing to remember is your Compliance Audit date is based on the initial audit date of your facility.
+One thing to remember is your OSHA compliance audit date is based on the initial audit date of your facility.

 When you introduce a third-party to a process they are not directly involved in daily, the lead auditor provides an unbiased outlook allowing for a deeper dive into the process.
 This is achieved through various methods that include but are not limited to: interviews of operators and engineers, facility tours, and P&ID walk downs.